ALLERGIC DERMATITIS

 Head shaking

-Our vets may take some samples from your pet's skin and the treatment will depend on the type of allergy diagnosed.
+Our vets at Southern Cross may take some samples from your pet's skin and the treatment will depend on the type of allergy diagnosed.
 It is very important to follow all the instructions from our vets.
 Good flea control is essential as well as eliminating certain foods and reducing environmental allergens.
 We stock a wide range of products at Southern Cross which help with allergic dermatitis such as diets, shampoos and fatty acid supplements.